Epistle to the Colossians: Doctrinal sections

-In these doctrinal sections, the letter proclaims that Christ existed before all creation (he was not created) and is supreme over all that has been created.
+In these doctrinal sections, the letter proclaims that Christ is supreme over all that has been created.
 All things were created through him and for him, and the universe is sustained by him.
 God had chosen for his complete being to dwell in Christ.
 The "cosmic powers" revered by the false teachers had been "discarded" and "led captive" at Christ's death.
 Christ is the master of all angelic forces and the head of the church.
 Christ is the only mediator between God and humanity, the unique agent of cosmic reconciliation.
 It is the Father in Colossians who is said to have delivered us from the domain of darkness and transferred us to the kingdom of His beloved Son.
 The Son is the agent of reconciliation and salvation not merely of the church, but in some sense redeems the rest of creation as well ("all things, whether things on earth or things in heaven").

-Colossians praises the spiritual growth of its recipients because of their love for all the set-apart ones in Christ.
-It calls them to grow in wisdom and knowledge that their love might be principled love and not sentimentality.
-"Christ in you is your hope of glory!".

-"Christ in you, the hope of Glory"

-One of the themes of the doctrinal section of Colossians is promise of union with Christ through the indwelling life of God the Holy Spirit.
-For example, Colossians 1:27, "To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory."
-The Apostle Paul wrote to remind them of this promise and guard them against moving their ongoing trust from Christ to other philosophies and traditions which did not depend on Christ.

 Conduct

-The practical part of the Epistle, enforces various duties naturally flowing from the doctrines expounded.
-They are exhorted to mind things that are above Colossians 3:1–4, to mortify every evil principle of their nature, and to put on the new man.
+The practical part of the Epistle, in chapters 3 and 4, addresses various duties which flow naturally from the doctrinal section.
+The community members are exhorted to "set their minds" on the things that are above, not on earthly things, to mortify every evil principle of their nature, and to put on "a new self".
 Many special duties of the Christian life are also insisted upon as the fitting evidence of the Christian character.

+Colossians 3:22–24 instructs slaves to obey their masters and serve them sincerely, because they will receive an "inheritance" from God.
+Colossians 4:1 instructs masters (slave owners) to "provide your slaves with what is right and fair", because God is in turn their master.

-The letter ends with customary prayer, instruction, and greetings.
+The letter ends with a customary prayer, instruction, and greetings.